 When the body cannot break down mucopolysaccharides, a condition called mucopolysaccharidoses (MPS) occurs.
 MPS refers to a group of inherited disorders of metabolism.
-People with MPS do not have any, or enough of, a substance ( enzyme ) needed to break down the sugar molecule chains.
+People with MPS do not have any, or enough, of a substance ( enzyme ) needed to break down the sugar molecule chains.

 Forms of MPS include:

 These conditions cause mucopolysaccharides to build up in body tissues.
 This can damage organs, including the heart.
-Symptoms can range from mild to severe and may include:
+Symptoms can range from mild to severe, and may include:

 National Institute of Neurological Disorders and Stroke.
 Mucolipidoses Fact Sheet .
 Bethesda, MD: Office of Communications and Public Liaison; February 13, 2007.
 Publication No. 03-5115.

-Chad Haldeman-Englert, MD, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
+Reviewed By: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.